Charwei Tsai Taiwan, b. 1980

 Born in 1980 in Taipei, Taiwan

-Charwei Tsai graduated from the Rhode Island School of Design in industrial design and art & architectural history (2002), and the postgraduate research program La Seine at L’École Nationale Supérieure des Beaux-Arts, Paris (2010).
+Charwei Tsai has graduated from the Rhode Island School of Design in Industrial Design and Art & Architectural History (2002) and completed the postgraduate research program La Seine at the École Nationale Supérieure des Beaux-Arts in Paris (2010).

 Highly personal yet universal concerns spur Tsai’s multi-media practice.
 Geographical, social, and spiritual motifs inform a body of work, which encourages viewer participation outside the confines of complacent contemplation.
 Preoccupied with the human/nature relationship, Tsai meditates on the complexities among cultural beliefs, spirituality, and transience.

-Tsai’s works are in public and private collections, including those held at Tate Modern, London; Queensland Art Gallery, Brisbane; Mori Art Museum, Tokyo; Asian Art Museum, San Francisco; M+ Collection, Hong Kong; Faurschou Foundation, Copenhagen; Kadist Foundation, San Francisco / France; Contemporary Art Institute, Villeurbanne / Rhône-Alpes, France; and FRAC Lorraine, France.
+Tsai’s works are in public and private collections including those held at Tate Modern, London; Guggenheim Abu Dhabi; M+ Collection, Hong Kong; Mori Art Museum, Tokyo; Asian Art Museum, San Francisco; Queensland Art Gallery, Brisbane; Thyssen Foundation / TBA 21, Madrid, Spain; Kadist Foundation, San Francisco/Paris; Cisneros Fontanals Art Foundation, Miami; Faurschou Foundation, Copenhagen; Sigg Collection, Zurich; and FRAC Lorraine, France.